 The web app and the extension are slightly different.
 The web app helps you find the best money-making niches and products while the Chrome extension helps you get inspired for new product ideas and confirm if your current products are hot.
-The best use of Jungle Scout is to have both the web app and the Chrome extension, see my full review here.
+The best use of Jungle Scout is to have both the web app and the Chrome extension, see our full Jungle Scout review here.

 And you can try all of these features with a money-free, risk-free trial to see if it would benefit your business.
 After that, the cost starts at just $30 a month.
 If that sounds steep, just remember, putting money into your business is an integral part of the three-step process (see above).